Maui vs Kauai: Which Hawaiian Island to Choose (10 Key Differences Explained)

 Verdict

-- If you love diverse scenery and variety, go with Maui.
+If you love diverse scenery and variety, go with Maui.

+If you crave dramatic nature and remote beauty, Kauai is your winner.
 (We’re in love with both but Kauai feels like Mother Nature showing off.)

-Maui Food & Nightlife
+Food and Nightlife

 Maui has a lot going for it if you like to eat well and we definitely do!
 From food trucks to fine dining, the variety is amazing.
 We had melt-in-your-mouth poke from a shack near Kihei, fresh-baked banana bread in Hāna, and one of the best sunset dinners ever at a beachside restaurant in Wailea.